 Bryn grew up in upstate New York, but relocated to Boston, where most of her family resides, to attend Simmons College.
 After working a few years at a hotel and hostel in Charleston, South Carolina, she embarked on a five month backpacking trip through India.
 While there, she visited the bustling cities of Delhi and Mumbai, the mighty Taj Mahal, foothills of the Himalayas in Dharamasala, the Golden Temple in Amritsar, the back waters and tea plantations of Kerala, the beaches of Goa, ancient carvings of Ellora, rock formations of Hampi, and of course the culturally rich and vibrant cities of Rajasthan.
 On her return, she worked in her family business for a few years before venturing off to Seoul, South Korea, to work as a teacher.
 It was after this time in Korea that she decided to return to India for another month of backpacking with visits to Kolkata, Bodh Gaya, Rishikesh, Varanasi, and a return visit to Agra, Amritsar, and Dharamasala.
 India is always Bryn’s destination of choice but she’s also done her fair share of travel through Europe and South East Asia, Italy and Burma being two favorites.
 After teaching for a couple of years in Boston, Bryn realized her true passions are in travel and joined Audley to specialize in creating tailor made itineraries for North India.
 When she’s not doing this, she’s enjoying the parks close to her home in Jamaica Plain, biking around the city, reading, or visiting family on Cape Cod.

-Start planning your trip to Indian Subcontinent with Bryn by calling
+Start planning your trip to India & the Himalaya with Bryn by calling

 Recommend Bryn to someone you know

 Help your friends and family discover the world with Audley.
 Recommend Bryn today.